Quiver Lounge Shooting Suspect Claims Cops Were Hitting on Girlfriend

 The assailant was caught on CCTV dressed in a white shirt with blue patterns and black trousers.
 He was seen approaching the victims and after a brief chat, he drew his gun and fired three times.

 The victims were identified as Constable Festus Musyoka attached to Starehe Directorate of Criminal Investigations (DCI) and Constable Lawrence Muturi, attached to Kasarani’s petty crimes unit.
-The woman was identified Felistas Nziza.
+The woman was identified Felistas Nziza, a waitress at Quiver.

 Musyoka was shot on the left side of his neck, while Muturi was shot on his right arm; Nzisa was shot on the lower abdomen.